netdata/netdata/streaming/README.md

 ### Slave cannot connect to master

-Sometimes we are type writing the address and port of the master inside stream.conf and we write a wrong information, Netdata will write a message like this in the slave log
+Sometimes you are type writing the address and port of the master inside stream.conf and you write a wrong information, Netdata will write a message like this in the slave log

 ```
 ERROR : STREAM_SENDER[HOSTNAME] : Failed to connect to 'MASTER IP', port 'MASTER PORT' (errno 113, No route to host)